Campbell Institute

 This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of industry to coordinate hospitality operations.
 They operate independently, have responsibility for others and make a range of operational business decisions.

 This qualification provides a pathway to work in any hospitality industry sector as a departmental or small business manager.
 The diversity of employers includes restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.
-This qualification allows for multiskilling and for specialisation in accommodation services, cookery, food and beverage and gaming.
+This qualification allows for multiskilling and for acquiring targeted skills in accommodation services, cookery, food and beverage and gaming.

 Entry Requirements